alchemyplatform/cw3d-nft-explorer/readme.md

 ## Project Structure

-The boilerplate consists of two main directories:
+The boilerplate consists of one root directory:

-- `backend`: Contains the Hardhat configuration and Solidity smart contracts.
-- `frontend`: Contains the Next.js frontend application and related components.

 ```
 📦root